-Nestled in scenic Buffalo, Wyoming, The Jim Gatchell Memorial Museum is comprised of three interconnected buildings.
-Each of these three buildings works to tell a special part of the Gatchell story and significant tales of Wyoming history.
+Nestled in scenic Buffalo, Wyoming, the Jim Gatchell Memorial Museum is comprised of three interconnected buildings.

-The original building, located behind the Johnson County Courthouse, is where the museum began in 1957.
-In 1987, the Johnson County Library moved and the old library building became part of the museum in 1989.
+The original brick building, located behind the Johnson County Courthouse, is where the museum began in 1957.
+In 1987, the Johnson County Library moved out of the historic Carnegie Library building and in 1989 it was transferred to the museum.
 In 1998 a Carriage House was added.
-In 2006, the original museum building and the Carnegie Library building were connected.
+In 2006 the buildings were connected and the institution became handicapped accessible.

 Here’s a small sample of what you’ll find:

 Verna Keays had just returned home to Buffalo from art school when the Daughters of the American Revolution put out a call for designs for a state flag.
 When Verna’s entry was selected, she won $20 from the DAR and secured a priceless place in Wyoming’s history.

 Come learn about the Wyoming state flag design and origins, the conservation work done to this 100+-year-old flag, and the woman who designed it.

 The Carnegie Library Building serves as the museum’s main entrance, museum store, and administrative offices.
 It is one of the 1,679 libraries philanthropist Andrew Carnegie built across the United States between 1886 and 1919.

 On November 7, 1976, the building was added to the National Register of Historic Places.
 For more information about Wyoming’s Carnegie Library buildings, visit the Alliance for Historic Wyoming page.

 Safeguarding the museum’s collection of horse-drawn vehicles, the Carriage House was added to the property in 1998.
 The Carriage House is located on the south side of the original museum building.